OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 ![/img/blog/matrix/excel-addin_m.PNG](/img/blog/matrix/excel-addin_m.PNG)

+## Conclusion
+Data analysis is the way to get insights into your data.
+OpenDataDSL helps you with tools you need to manage and analyse your data.
+As one sample I have shown you how to use OpenDataDSL matrices and Excel with the ODSL Excel-Addin to analyse 17 Industry Portfolios for 2 time-frames: pre COVID-19 in comparison to during COVID-19.
+ODSL matrices are a good way of presenting key information - for once-off or recurrent reporting purposes.

 ## More information or free trial?
 Tell us about your project, and we can let you know how we can help.